The Miranda Standard Environment

 > limit other = error "incorrect use of limit"

-applied to a list of characters containing newlines, returns a
+lines applied to a list of characters containing newlines, returns a

 list of lists, by breaking the original into lines.
 The newline

 characters are removed from the result.
-Example, lines
+Example, lines applied to

 "hello world\nit's me,\neric\n"